Xinzhu-Fang/prosody_study_exp/README.md

 + task creation requires python 3 becuase of painting chinese character. analysis requires python 2 because of p2fa.

 ## enhancement
-search for the enhan tag in my prosody study issue upsample 8hz occasional recording to 16 hz, most are 48hz
++ search for the enhan tag in my prosody study issue
++ upsample 8hz occasional recording to 16 hz, most are 48hz
++ demo at the end